-With annual marathons and runs being rolled for 2014, many people are spoiled for choice when it comes to picking one.
+With annual marathons and runs being rolled, many people are spoiled for choice when it comes to picking one.
 From shorter distance family fun run to professional level ultra-marathons, there’s something for everybody.

 I’m sure running for a marathon has crossed your mind at some point in your life, but running one is not as easy as it looks.
 Tons and tons of preparation, both mentally and physical, have to be put into consideration before making a decision to enter your 1st race.
 Questions to ask yourself are, am I ready to spend a few hours running, am I aiming for a good time or to just finish.

 Find a good reason to enter a race because that same reason will keep you motivated during the race.
 Finishing a challenging marathon can be a self-gratifying and rewarding experience that may serve as a confidence and overall life booster.

 Before you decide to take the challenge, be aware of what your body limits are.
 Do you normally go for a jog or will this be a 1st time running over a long distance.
 A person accustomed to putting stress on major joints is more likely to complete a marathon that someone who is not accustomed to it.

 One of the most common causes of injury during the Comrades Marathon is trying to do too much too soon.
 Set a running routine to practice at least 8 months before if you are a first time runner.

 Running about 20 – 40 KMs a week will help you ease into a proper running schedule.
 Running a few shorter distances like 5ks, and 10Ks and progressively increasing distance will also help your running plan.

 Head to your local sportswear shop to seek advice on a selection of running shoes that best work with your foot type and running level.

 Choose the right race, marathons range from countryside runs to large spectator races.
 Choose one with in your comfortable running range.
 Why not plan your race around a getaway to a new location for an extra thrilling experience.